andrewcargill/false/README.md

 ![Home Page](/assets/images/readme-home.png)

 #### Home
-- Designed for the white box to be off-center on larger screens and centered on mobile devices to give the impression of fresh and dynamic.
+- Designed for the white box to be off-center on larger screens and centered on mobile devices in reference to abstract art and a clear use of negative space.
 - White container goes off the bottom of the screen to encourage the user to explore and wonder 'what comes next?'
-- minimal text and clean design will stand out against any other design company.
+- minimal text and clean design will stand out against other design companies.
-- Image are not used as this is pre-release website and to keep the message of 'mystery' is important.
+- Images are not used as this is pre-release website.
+The company wants to promote the feelings of 'mystery' and 'what's coming?'.

 ![Home text zoom](/assets/images/readme-home2.png)